You might buy large bags of sugar and never really wonder if they need to be stored in a certain way.

 From a nutritional point of view, you should limit your consumption of both sugar and honey as a result of weight gain, tooth decay, and increased risk of illness.

 When it comes to storage concerns, honey is a fantastic survival food because it can last forever.
-As long as you keep it tightly closed and don’t add any water to it, it won’t become spoiled.
+As long as you keep it tightly closed in a sealed container, in a dry place, and don’t add any water to it, it won’t become spoiled.

 Can you freeze sugar?

-While you can freeze sugar provided it’s stored in an airtight container, you probably don’t have to considering that sugar has such a long lifespan.
+While you can freeze sugar provided it’s stored in an airtight container or in food-grade plastic buckets, you probably don’t have to considering that sugar has such a long lifespan.
 Freezing sugar will also take up space in your freezer that’s better used for other foods.

 Does sugar ever go bad?